 The Good Humanitarian Donorship (GHD) principles, initially endorsed by the EU and 17 other donors in 2003, underline the importance of coherence and effectiveness of humanitarian action including donor accountability.
-The GHD principles, now indorsed by no less than 41 donating countries, include reference to:
+The GHD principles, now endorsed by no less than 42 donors (including all the EU Member States), include reference to:

 - Principled humanitarian action;

 - Respect for and promotion of International Humanitarian Law;

 - The importance of needs-based assistance;

 - Support to multilateral coordinated humanitarian action.

 These principles are fully in-line with the European Consensus on Humanitarian Aid.

 The GHD Initiative, which acts as a donor forum and network, actively promotes these principles.
 The initiative encourages principled donor behaviour which each donor can adapt to its own policies and, by extension, promote improved humanitarian action.

 The donors have been meeting regularly since 2003 to exchange information on policies and practices in relation to the implementation of the GHD principles.
 These discussions cover topics like needs assessment, humanitarian funding, protection of civilians, safety and security of humanitarian workers, funding preparedness for humanitarian response.